tiongMax/my-gosh/README.md

 * **Challenges Solved:**
   * Handling multiple directories/files in one command (e.g., `ls . .. ~/Desktop`)
 * **Technical Insight:** `os.ReadFile()` is a convenience function that opens, reads entirely into memory, and closes the file automatically.

+### Day 4: Creation ✅
+* **Progress:** Implemented file and directory creation commands with proper resource management.
+* **Commands Implemented:** `mkdir`, `touch`
+* **Key Learning:** Go does **not** automatically garbage collect file handles!
+Unlike memory management, you must explicitly close files or you'll leak resources and eventually crash when the OS runs out of file descriptors.
+* **Challenges Solved:**
+  * Understanding Unix file permissions in octal notation (`0755` = rwxr-xr-x)
+  * Distinguishing between "file doesn't exist" vs "permission denied" errors using `os.IsNotExist()`
+  * Implementing advanced `touch` behavior: updating timestamps on existing files vs creating new ones
+  * Properly closing file handles immediately after creation (can't use `defer` in a loop)
+* **Technical Insight:** Windows largely ignores Unix permission bits (0755), but Go accepts them for cross-platform compatibility.
+The real insight was learning that `os.Create()` returns a file handle that holds system resources - forgetting to close it is like opening a connection and never releasing it.
+This was my first real encounter with **manual resource management** in Go.

 </details>